marten-seemann/base-drafts/draft-ietf-quic-transport.md

 which the server supports.

 A Version Negotiation packet cannot be explicitly acknowledged in an ACK frame by a client.
-Receiving another Initial packet implicitly acknowledges a Version Negotiation packet.
+Receiving another Client Initial packet implicitly acknowledges a Version Negotiation packet.

 The Version Negotiation packet does not include the Packet Number and Length fields present in other packets that use the long header form.
 Consequently,